-But there was the other provision regarding attorney fees (if you recall, they had inserted two attorney fee provisions) and it was kind of ridiculous.
+But there was the other provision regarding attorney fees (if you recall, they had inserted two attorney fee provisions).
 Basically, in the contract that they wrote up, the provision said that whoever brought the legal action was entitled to his attorney fees.
-Again, not only is this ridiculous, but what it really does is it awards one party for bringing the lawsuit first.
+Again, not only is this ridiculous, but what it really does, is it awards one party for bringing the lawsuit first.
 The court decided to read this literally, and it didn’t matter if either party was right or wrong, but whoever brought the action first was awarded their attorney fees.
 So with this type of provision, there’s always going to be a loser because the provision encourages filing a lawsuit first.
 So this provision cost one of the parties mid-$30,000 to $40,000 in attorney fees, which is really unfortunate.